 To provide the framework for CPAs to examine controls and to help management understand the related risks, the AICPA is establishing three Service Organization Control (SOC) reporting options (SOC 1, SOC 2, and SOC 3 reports).

 SOC 1 engagements are performed in accordance with Statement on Standards for Attestation Engagements (SSAE) 16, Reporting on Controls at a Service Organization.
-SOC 1 reports focus solely on controls at a service organization that are likely to be relevant to an audit of a user entity’s financial statements.
-SOC 2 and SOC 3 engagements address controls at the service organization that relate to operations and compliance and are under AT 101.
+SOC 1 reports focus solely on controls at a service organization that is likely to be relevant to an audit of a user entity’s financial statements.
+SOC 2 and SOC 3 engagements address controls at the service organization that relates to operations and compliance and are under AT 101.
 SOC 1, 2, and 3 reports represent significant changes in service organization reporting approaches brought about as a result of several important changes.